 American Opportunity Credit

-The Lifetime Learning credit can be claimed for any number of years and can be used to offset the cost of higher education for yourself or your spouse . . . not just for your children.
+The Lifetime Learning credit can be claimed for any number of years and can be used to offset the cost of higher education for yourself or your spouse—not just for your children.

 Deduction of Medicare Premiums for the Self-Employed

-However, you cannot claim this deduction for premiums paid for any month that you were eligible to be covered under an employer-subsidized health plan offered by either your employer (if you have a job as well as your business) or your spouse's employer (if he or she has a job that offers family medical coverage).
+However, you cannot claim this deduction for premiums paid for any month that you were eligible to be covered under an employer-subsidized health plan offered by your employer (if you have a job as well as your business).
+The same is true if you are eligible to be covered under your spouse's employer if they have a job that offers family medical coverage.

-Waiver of Penalty for the Newly Retired
+Waiver of Penalty for Retired Seniors

 If you don't and you owe more than $1,000 when you file your return, you can be hit with a penalty for underpayment of taxes.
-The penalty works like interest on a loan — as though you borrowed from the IRS the money you didn't pay.
+The penalty works like interest on a loan, as though you borrowed from the IRS the money that you didn't pay.

 There are several exceptions to the penalty, including a little-known one that can protect taxpayers age 62 and older in the year they retire and the following year.
 You can request a waiver of the penalty — using IRS Form 2210 (opens in new tab) — if you have "reasonable cause."

-Military Reservists' Travel Expenses
+Military Reservist Travel Expenses

 Members of the National Guard or military reserves may write off the cost of travel to drills or meetings.
 To qualify, you must travel more than 100 miles from home and be away from home overnight.
 If you qualify, you can deduct the cost of lodging and half the cost of your meals, plus an allowance for driving your own car to get to and from drills.